 For me, it was a revelation.
 Robert Smith became my visual role model, with a side helping of Ian McCulloch to boot.
 As long as it was regulation head to toe black topped off with hair spikes a plenty, natch.

-I splashed the cash on The Cure’s new mid-priced LP, Japanese Whispers, a decidedly odd compilation of A and B sides.
+I splashed the cash on the band’s new mid-priced LP, Japanese Whispers, a decidedly odd compilation of A and B sides.

 After bassist Simon Gallup (temporarily) quit the band, across late 1982 and all of 1983, The Cure embarked on a slightly more upbeat pop-embracing path, with Smith honing his song-writing skills and repositioning himself as a master of the quirky love song.
 With that shift in focus came a series of standalone single releases and it’s those tracks which formed the core of what would prove to be the first of a dozen or so Cure compilation albums.